variousauthors/lighthouse/NEXTSTEPS.md

 [ ] the text for each object is displayed in conch hidden
     off-screen
-[ ] gradually, as the game progresses, the conch cross-fades with an ear
+[ ] gradually, as the game progresses, the conch cross-fades with an ear [ ] debris should appear wholely inside the frame

 MAYBE
  - maybe add some layers to things so that they have more